sajal-0/Finance-Tracker-Hibernate-Maven-Project/README.md

-# Transaction Management System
+# Finance Tracker

 ## Overview
-The **Transaction Management System** is a Java-based application that allows users to manage their personal financial transactions.
+The **Finance Tracker** is a Java-based application that allows users to manage their personal financial transactions.
 It provides functionality for users to add, update, delete, and view their transaction summaries while maintaining data integrity through a Hibernate-based ORM layer and a MySQL database backend.

 ---